Here you can be sure that you will receive an objective assessment of your hearing.

 FIBER OPTIC VIDEO OTOSCOPE EXAM

 You’ll see inside your own ear canal on a color television monitor.
 The video otoscope gives us a large, very clear view of your ear canal and ear drum.
 Your hearing loss could be caused by something as simple an accumulation of ear wax.
 Through this quick procedure we can easily determine if there are any obstructions in your ear canal or whether there might be such middle ear problems like fluid or middle ear infections.
 Any time we find a potential problem, we refer our patients for the appropriate medical care.
-Our patients find this exam very interesting and it’s included as part of your free evaluation.

 Hearing Loss Symptoms